fluxcd/flux/site/how-it-works.md

 ## Auditing

-Flux also exposes the history of its internal "job/worker" mechanism for auditing purposes.

-You can see every event that has ever happened on the cluster.
+Flux also exposes the history of its actions for auditing purposes.
+You can see every event that has happened on the cluster.

 ## Next